nirajpatel/padlock/README.txt

 $ ./licensemaker.sh
 Error: Option "-k" is required
- -E Expiration       : License expriation date.
+ -E Expiration       : License expiration date.
 If this option is omitted the
                        license is perpetual.
-The date format is yyyy/MM/dd.
- -O                  : License File Output to standard out instead of a file -P Properties File  : License properties file
+The date format is yyyy/MM/dd -O                  : License File Output to standard out instead of a file -P Properties File  : License properties file
  -S Start            : The start of the license validity period, if different
                        then the current date.
-The date format is yyyy/MM/dd.
- -e Expiration       : License expiration date.
-If this option is omitted the
-                       license is perpetual.
-In ms since the epoch (1/1/1970) -h Addresses        : Hardware locked addresses, in the form of mac1, mac2, mac3
+The date format is yyyy/MM/dd -e Expiration       : License expiration date.
+If this option is omitted the license is perpetual.
+In ms since the epoch (1/1/1970) -h Addresses        : Hardware locked addresses, in the form of mac1 mac2 mac3
  -k Key File         : Key File
  -o License File     : Output License File
  -p Properties       : License properties, Expressed as options of the form:
-                       key1=value1, key2=value2
+                       key1=value1 key2=value2
  -s Start            : The start of the license validity period, different than
                        the current date.
 In ms since the epoch (1/1/1970) -x Expiration Float : Number of ms to expire after the initial run